 The Most Tragic Point

-Later, after his driver had brought the car, he shook his hands with me and Raghu Nandan; offered a Namaste to my wife; slowly walked to his car; paused; turned back; looked at me; nodded his head; smiled; and quietly boarded the car.
+Later, after his driver had brought the car, he shook his hands with me and then with Raghu Nandan; offered a Namaste to my wife; slowly walked to his car; paused; turned back; looked at me; nodded his head; smiled; and quietly boarded the car.

 “it was the last time in our life we have seen Sri PVRK Prasad alive”.